 How it all Began....Why it Came to be

 For 15 years, I worked with the Georgia Department of Family and Children Services, walking alongside families dealing with abuse, neglect, addiction, trauma, mental illness, disability, and domestic violence.
 Those years further shaped my understanding of how complicated, painful, and courageous life can be.
+I also worked in a clinical Opioid recovery center for 3 years and for a short time was director of a recovery program in Athens GA.

 It is an honor to do this work.
 My license and credentials represent years of study, supervision, and dedication, but my heart for this work comes from a lifetime of caring about people and believing in their ability to heal.
 I am grateful for the trust my clients place in me, and I look forward to walking with you as you move toward a life that feels more stable, more hopeful, and more your own.